Building a new construction can be exciting and scary. Here are my 5 tips for kitchens when it comes to staying on a budget.

 Stovetop – I went with big here.
-Heavy-duty 6 burner workhorse style with iron grates.
-I had replaced our stovetop in the previous house and it was the best decision!
+Heavy-duty 6-burner workhorse style with iron grates.
+I replaced our stovetop in the previous house and it was the best decision!

 Countertops – I went with quartz.
 To save money, I went with a showstopper on the island and a basic on the back counters.

 Backsplash – I chose a pretty ceramic that fit the budget better and to tie it all together – I chose a grout color that pulled the back gray color of the counters up.